This post is in partnership with Sustain who makes naturally-dyed, organic wardrobe staples.

 Madder is one of the first dyes I discovered.
 It’s grown around the world and the roots are used for a range of orange and red dyes.
 It’s a great dye for both colour-fastness and depth of colour.
 I previously assumed all natural dyes were light and pale (and many can be) but the first time I saw madder-dyed fabric I was shocked that such a bright, beautiful red could be achieved from a plant.

 In terms of sustainability, I love dyes that utilise food waste – it can be used for another purpose before being thrown away!
 I’ve personally used yellow onion skins for lovely golden yellow shades and red onion skins can also be used.
-Avocado pits and skins are also used as dyes and are a great way to utilize food scraps.
-Here is another example of unexpected natural dyes – would you ever assume that the dark green avocado skins and brown pits would give you a soft pink dye?
+Avocado pits and skins are also used as dyes and are a great way to utilize food scraps – would you ever assume that the dark green avocado skins and brown pits would give you a soft pink dye?

 Another surprising food waste dye is pomegranate peels, which instead of the assumed pinks and reds actually produce shades of yellows and browns.
 You can see my pomegranate-dyed tank from Sustain here.